Debugalicious/Budget_diffusion/readme.md

 ## Text2Image Generation On Google Coral EdgeTPU

 Ahoy, my friends!
 Have you ever wanted to run a model similar to Stable Diffusion on a Google Coral?
 Well, keep searching because this isn't it.
 This is a basic text-to-image generation model running on the Google Coral.
 It's unstable, the quality is mediocre, but it's fun.
 How does it work?
 The model, a CNN, receives a simple text prompt.
 It then performs some magic on it, combines it with a random vector, and voilà, an image pops out.
 I've used a simple for-loop to re-feed the image into itself for refinement, but usually, after two iterations, it deteriorates.
 Initially, the model was intended to be a GAN, but I couldn't make it work, so I switched to a basic CNN to see if the Coral could generate any kind of image.
-This project is more of a starting point, aiming to train multiple models on individual segments of an image.
+This project is more of a starting point, aiming to train multiple models on individual segments of an image with a corresponding segment of a single noise vector.

 Inference output: 5it/s
 ![1701355262893](image/readme/1701355262893.png)

-End goal diagram:
+End goal diagram: (Grossly oversimplified)

 ![1701354281258](image/readme/1701354281258.png)